Exiled-Team/Scp035/README.md

 Place the "scp035.dll" file in your Plugins folder.

+See [this page](https://github.com/Cyanox62/scp035/wiki/API) for API usage.

+# Configs

 | Config        | Type | Default | Description
 | :-------------: | :---------: | :---------: | :------ |
 | 035_enabled | Boolean | True | If SCP-035 is enabled. |